Next Exercise: Tuesday 11.12.2018 @ 12:15

 For further information, please contact Prof. Dr. Emanuël Habets.

 We live in a noisy world!
-In all applications that are related to speech from sound recording, hands-free communication, teleconferencing, hearing aids, cochlear implants, to human- machine interfaces, a speech signal of interest captured by one or more microphones is contaminated by noise and reverberation.
-Depending on the level of noise and reverberation, the quality and intelligibility of the speech can be greatly reduced.
-Therefore, it is highly desirable, and sometimes even indispensable, to "clean up" the noisy signals using signal processing techniques before transmission or reproduction.
+In all applications that are related to speech from hands-free communication, teleconferencing, hearing aids, cochlear implants, to human-machine interfaces such as smart speakers, a speech signal of interest captured by one or more microphones is contaminated by noise and reverberation.
+Depending on the level of noise and reverberation, the quality and intelligibility of the captured speech can be greatly reduced.
+Therefore, it is highly desirable, and sometimes even indispensable, to "clean up" the noisy signals using signal processing techniques before storage, transmission or reproduction.

-In this course well known and state-of-the-art methods for noise reduction and dereverberation, with one or multiple microphones, are discussed.
+In this course both traditional and deep learning methods for noise reduction and dereverberation, with one or multiple microphones, are discussed.

 The goal of this course is to provide a strong foundation for researchers, engineers, and graduate students who are interested in the problem of signal and speech enhancement.